Research team

 Dr Matthew P. Humphreys

-Tenure-track scientist at NIOZ Texel in the Department of Ocean Systems (OCS) since November 2019.
+Scientist at NIOZ Texel in the Department of Ocean Systems (OCS) since November 2019.
 Interested in the changing biogeochemistry of the modern ocean, with a focus on CO2.
 Conducts ocean-going, observation-based research alongside theoretical studies of the marine carbonate system and develops related scientific software.
-Previously based in the UK at the universities of Cambridge (undergrad), Southampton (PhD and postdoc), and East Anglia (postdoc).
+Previously based in the UK at the University of Cambridge (undergrad), Southampton (PhD and postdoc), and East Anglia (postdoc).

 Louise Delaigue